apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

-Although there is no defined minimum value for this result, as it is used to partition work during job submission, a block size that is too small will result in badly partitioned workload.
+Although there is no defined minimum value for this result, as it is used to partition work during job submission, a block size that is too small will result in badly partitioned workload, or even the `JobSubmissionClient` and equivalent running out of memory as it calculates the partitions.

 Any FileSystem that does not actually break files into blocks SHOULD return a number for this that results in efficient processing.